-- Group 2 Dicarboxamides - Group 3 Demethylation inhibitors (DMI) - Group 7 Succinate dehydrogenase inhibitors (SDHI) - Group 7+3 SDHI + DMI - Group 11+3 Quinone outside Inhibitors (QoI) + DMI - 1.
-Fungicides should be used primarily as a preventative or at first sign of disease.
+Group 11+3 Quinone outside Inhibitors (QoI) + DMI

+- 1. Fungicides should be used primarily as a preventative or at first sign of disease.
 If disease is established within the canopy, fungicides may not produce optimal results and there is very strong potential to select for fungicide resistance.
 Sclerotinia targeted applications should be applied during flowering of the crop, prior to an infection period.
 Application of fungicides for Sclerotinia may put selection pressure on the blackleg population. - 2.
 In high risk disease environments, integrated management approaches should be used to reduce fungicide resistance risk.
 This includes growing canola at least 500 metres from previous season's canola stubble, the use of resistant varieties, using alternative fungicide MoAs and stubble management such as knocking down and/or strategic burning. - 3.
-The risk of developing resistance to fungicides can be reduced by incorporating different MoAs into blackleg management programs as either mixtures, co-formulations or rotations.
+The risk of developing resistance to fungicides can be reduced by incorporating different MoAs into blackleg management programs as either mixtures, coformulations or rotations.

-- If a Group 7 seed treatment has been used with foliar activity on blackleg (as determined by label claims), the seedling fungicide application at four to six leaf stage targeting blackleg should not contain a Group 7 fungicide. - Do not apply more than two applications containing Group 7 fungicides per growing season.
+- 4. If a Group 7 seed treatment has been used with foliar activity on blackleg (as determined by label claims), the seedling fungicide application at four to six leaf stage targeting blackleg should not contain a Group 7 fungicide. - 5.
+Do not apply more than two applications containing Group 7 fungicides per growing season.
 Combinations of in furrow and seed treatment are counted as one application. - 6.
-Do not apply more than two consecutive applications of a Group 3 fungicide. - 7.
-Minimise use of fungicides which are known to have compromised resistance status. - 8.
+Do not apply more than two consecutive applications of a Group 3 fungicide. - Do not apply more than one application container a Group 11 fungicide. - 8.
+Minimise use of fungicides which are known to have compromised resistance status. - 9.
 If seasonal conditions require a second fungicide application at 50 per cent flowering after a 20 per cent flowering timing, the second application should be from a different group.

-Application stage (disease being controlled) Rotat ion opt ions fo r differ ent fui ngicide active group s Seed dressing & in-furrow (Blackleg) None None None None 3 3 3 3 7 7 7+3 7+3 Seedling foliar (Blackleg) None 3 7 7+3 None 3 7 7+3 None 3 None 3 20-50 per cent flowering (Sclerotinia) - 1 None None None None None None None None None None None None Choose only one option from this section 2 2 2 2 2 2 2 2 2 2 2 2 2 3 3 3 3 3 3 3 3 3 3 4 7+3 7+3 7+3 7+3 7+3 7+3 7+3 7+3 7+3 5 11+3 11+3 11+3 11+3 11+3 11+3 11+3 11+3 11+3
+Application stage (disease being controlled) Rotati Rotation options for different fungicide active groups Seed dressing & in-furrow (Blackleg) None None None None None 3 3 3 3 3 3 Seedling foliar (Blackleg) None 3 7 7+3 7+12 11+3 None 3 7 7+3 7+12 11+3 20 per cent flower (Sclerotinia).
+1 None None None None None None None None None None None None Choose only one option from 2 2 2 2 2 2 2 2 2 2 2 2 2 this section 3 3 3 3 3 3 3 - 3 - 3 3 - 4 7+3 7+3 7+3 7+3 7+3 - - 7+3 - 7+3 7+3 - 5 7+12 7+12 7+12 7+12 - 7+12 7+12 7+12 7+12 - - 7+12 6 11+3 11+3 11+3 11+3 11+3 - - 11+3 - 11+3 11+3 -